Trevor Lawrence Player Prop Bets for NFL Week 9 | Jacksonville vs. Buffalo 11/7/2021

 Recent Performances

-- In last week's matchup with the Seahawks, Lawrence completed 59.3% of his passes for 238 yards, while throwing one touchdown with one interception.
+- Last week against the Seahawks, Lawrence went 32-for-54 (59.3 percent) for 238 yards, while tossing one touchdown and one interception.

 Lawrence's Jacksonville Teammates